Robert Lee-Wade RUA

 Robert has exhibited in many solo and group shows both in the UK and the USA, including the Royal Hibernian Academy in Dublin and annually with the Royal Ulster Academy, of which he became an academician in 2003 and was formerly vice president.
 His work has been purchased by a number of public institutions and private companies in Northern Ireland, including the Ulster Museum and the Stormont Government Buildings.
 Many of his paintings have been purchased by art lovers both at home and abroad, and are now found in private collections worldwide, in countries which include Switzerland, France, Italy, Canada, America and Australia.

-He has continued his tuition both privately, and for the Open College of the Arts, and since 1997 has regularly sailed on cruise ships as artist-in-residence.
+He has continued his tuition both privately, notably for painting courses in Morocco, co-run with Colin Watson RUA, and for the Open College of the Arts, and has made frequent trips on cruise ships as artist-in-residence.
 Robert uses his travels to seek new inspiration for his painting, and shares that inspiration with others through his teaching, lecture presentations and, of course, through his art.

 ‘Cradles of civilisation like Italy, Turkey and Greece reveal wonderful creations of the human hand and heart.
 In all of these places, one can only stand and marvel at their creators, yet hope that in some small way one's own efforts to recreate that sense, will be a fitting tribute.’ (‘Voyages’ exhibition: Gormley’s Gallery, Belfast 2006)